 The Part II Exam

 The doctoral committee must consist of a minimum of four faculty members, at least three of whom hold current UCLA Academic Senate faculty appointments.
-Of these three UCLA members, at least two, including the committee chair or co-chair, must hold these appointments in the English Department.
+Of these three UCLA members, at least two, including the committee chair or one co-chair, must hold these appointments in the English Department.
 Two of the three UCLA members must hold the rank of professor or associate professor (regular or in-residence series).
 All committee members read, approve, and certify the dissertation.

 The second qualifying examination, which normally lasts for about two hours, focuses on the issues raised by the proposed dissertation and attempts to ascertain both the feasibility of the project and students’ preparation for it.
 Though this examination concentrates on the prospectus, students should be prepared to discuss a wide range of works that bear on the proposed dissertation.
 Students are encouraged to consult with their committee in advance of the examination.
 The grading on the examination is pass or fail.
 The candidate may, at the discretion of the committee, repeat the examination once only.

 A final oral defense of the dissertation is optional, at the discretion of the doctoral committee, but is usually not required.
-Final approval of the dissertation is normally delegated to three certifying members of the doctoral committee (two from the English Department, and one from another department).

 Time to the Ph.D.
 Degree

-Time to Degree
+Time to Degree and Qualifying Exams

 Part I Exam

-Ideal: Fall of Year 3
+By spring of Year 3

 Part II Exam